Frequently Asked Questions

 IFCO’s international work, which began in Africa in the 1970s, has focused on Central America and the Caribbean since the early 1980s.
 IFCO’s project Pastors for Peace was founded in 1988, one day after IFCO’s executive director survived a first-hand experience of contra terrorism in Nicaragua.
 The project was designed to respond to the brutality of that so-called “low-intensity war” with actions based in peaceful resistance.

 IFCO is honored to have been chosen to administer the scholarship program for US applicants to the Latin American School of Medicine.
-IFCO has come to play this role because of its history of prophetic work in solidarity with Cuba; because of its close relationship with members of the Congressional Black Caucus; and because of its historic commitment to support efforts to improve the quality of life in our own nation’s poorest and most under-served communities.
+IFCO has come to play this role because of its history of prophetic work in solidarity with Cuba; its close relationship with the Congressional Black Caucus; and its historic commitment to support efforts to improve the quality of life in our own nation’s most under-served communities.

 What are the admissions requirements for the Latin American School of Medicine?

-Prospective students who wish to be considered for the US scholarship program at the Latin American School of Medicine must be US citizens (with a US passport), under the age of 30, with proficiency in college-level sciences (a minimum of one year each of biology, physics, general/inorganic chemistry, and organic chemistry (all with lab), and a commitment to practice medicine in low-income and medically under-served communities in the US after graduation.
+Prospective students who wish to be considered for the US scholarship program at the Latin American School of Medicine must be US citizens (with a US passport), BETWEEN THE AGE OF 18 AND 25 AT THE TIME OF COMPLETED APPLICATION with proficiency in college-level sciences (a minimum of one year each of biology, physics, general/inorganic chemistry, and organic chemistry (all with lab), and a commitment to practice medicine in low-income and medically under-served communities in the US after graduation.
 Persons of color and/or persons from low-income backgrounds are especially encouraged to apply.